r0adkll/r0adkll.github.io/work.md

 ---

 <p class="lead">
-Here are some of the projects and applications that I've worked on since I started developing software as an indie developer and in my professional career.
+Here are some of the projects and applications that I've worked on since I started developing software as an indie developer.
 </p>

 <h1 align="center">Android</h1>